joakimk/docker_services/README.md

         fi
     }

-If it says "cd is a function", then copy that existing function, add `docker_services set_environment_variables` and use that instead.
+If it says "cd is a function", then copy that existing function and add `docker_services set_environment_variables`.

 ## Usage